 The camera kept its distinct appearance throughout the models, where the body came in a flat or curved top, with matching straight-lined or rounded snout respectively.
-Throughout the line, the ‘e’ model was dressed up with a clear / lined forehead.
+Throughout the line, the ‘e’ model was dressed up with a clear/lined forehead.
 Other variants were minor, such as the frame counter and the winding knob at the bottom, which saw slight changes.
 Also, the first model base was 2mm shorter than the following.

 Still within the above shape variations, as models progressed, there were added light meter lens, rangefinder window, or both.
 See sketches below for easy identification.

 The Werra’s unique feature is locating all controls on the lens barrel.
-A screw-on, cup-like cover is mounted over the barrel.
+A screw-on, the cup-like cover is mounted over the barrel.
 It doubles as a sunshade, with the end cap removed.
 I cannot recall seeing such cover on any other camera.
 Note that screwing back the cap, an aggressive turn will cock the camera.

-Cocking and winding are by turning the wide ring closest to the camera body.
+Cocking and winding are done by turning the wide ring closest to the camera body.
 It takes a short turn, about a one-eight of a circle, and it is good to go.
 Intuitively I turned it outwards, to the right, but it takes being turned left.

 In front of the winding ring are the shutter speed markings on a fixed ring, where the speed is selected via a sunken dial in front of it, operated via two protruding pins.
 A tiny red dot marks the chosen speed, visible only when the camera front Is facing up.
 Guess a small price to pay for the futuristic design.
-DOF markings follow next, and after that the focusing scale based on an estimate.
-The unit I have is marked with feet and meters, meaning manufacturers looked at the UK and US markets.
-The aperture setting dial is at the front end; here, the scale values turn with the focusing ring, so it may take turning the camera upside down if the distance set to close up.
+DOF markings follow next, and after that the focusing scale is based on an estimate.
+The unit I have is marked with feet and meters; meaning manufacturers looked at the UK and US markets.
+The aperture setting dial is at the front end; here, the scale values turn with the focusing ring, so it may take turning the camera upside down if the distance is set to close up.